ttxking/PA4-flashget/README.md

 ### Description :
 an UI application that downloads file from URL.
 It uses multiple threads to download parts of a file in parallel.
 This helps you speed up your downloads.
+If the file is larger than 50MB (52,428,800 bytes in binary) it will use 5 threads.
+Otherwise, it will use 1 thread

 ### Main Features
 ![UI](https://s3-ap-southeast-1.amazonaws.com/img-in-th/bc316f9df957272c4bf09188098ab055.png)